Skip to contents

 provinces

-Both methods yield the same result.
-Note however that for other examples, you may notice substantial differences, most notably for field specifications.
+For WFS, you may notice other differences as well, most notably for field specifications.
 The reason for such differences is that get_feature_wfs() retrieves whatever information that is identified from the WFS request - in the same way as you would paste the request in the browser.
 This result is then saved temporarily to a .GML file and read with sf::read_sf().
 Passing the WFS directly to the dsn argument of sf::read_sf, on the other hand, will translate the request to a form that will pass through the GDAL WFS driver, which handles field specifications by reading them from a DescribeFeatureType request:

 At the first opening, the content of the result of the GetCapabilities request will be appended to the file, so that it can be cached for later openings of the dataset.
 The same applies for the DescribeFeatureType request issued to discover the field definition of each layer.